kabachook/k8s-security/README.md

 Use namespaces.
 Never give an account a `cluster-admin` role.

-If you need admin privilleges for your app(e.g. Tiller), create a new namespaced ServiceAccount.
+If you need admin privileges for your app(e.g. Tiller), create a new namespaced ServiceAccount.

 Also use principle of least when creating new ServiceAccounts